 Now…make some more.

-Please share on one of your social media accounts and if you are a member of a crochet Facebook group, I'd be delighted!
+Please share on one of your social media accounts and if you are a crochet Facebook group member, I’d be delighted!

 I am sure you will agree that this is an easy pattern, and your little trees will be good enough to hang on top of the tree (just below the star).